How To Find Homeless Shelters in Houston

 The St. Joseph Clubhouse offers a number of services for individuals diagnosed with mental illness.

-The primary benefits of a membership with St. Josephs’s Clubhouse are access employment opportunities, volunteer work, housing referrals and a sense of belonging.
+The primary benefits of a membership with St. Josephs’s Clubhouse is access to employment opportunities, volunteer work, housing referrals, and a sense of belonging.

 Note: St. Joseph Clubhouse is apart of the Magnificat House network.